Quick Search:

 To make the fullest use of Google Photos, you can take a look at the following tips:

-Automatic Backup: Google Photos allows users to automatically back up photos from your computer folder to the cloud.
-Just download the Google Drive app for desktop, click "setting"-> "Preference"->"Add Folder" under "My Computer", choose the specific folder that has the photos or videos you want to back up or sync to Google Photos, select "Back up to Google Photos" and hit on "Done".
+Automatic Backup: Google Photos allows you to automatically back up photos from your computer folder to the cloud.
+Just download the Google Drive app for desktop, click "Setting" -> "Preference" -> "Add Folder" under "My Computer", choose the specific folder that has the photos or videos you want to back up or sync to Google Photos, select "Back up to Google Photos" and hit on "Done".
+Or you can turn off the automatic backup of Google Photos anytime if you'd like to free up space.

 Backup to Google Photos